-Soft tissues around the spine also play a key role in lower back pain.
+Soft tissues around the spine play a key role in lower back pain.

 There is a large and complex group of muscles that work together to support the spine, help hold the body upright and allow the trunk of the body to move, twist and bend in many directions.

-Extensor, Flexor and Oblique Muscles and Back Pain
+Extensor, Flexor, and Oblique Muscles of the Back

-Three types of back muscles that help the spine function are extensors, flexors and obliques.
+Three main types of back muscles that help the spine function are extensors, flexors, and obliques.

-- The extensor muscles are attached to back of the spine and enable standing and lifting objects.
-These muscles include the large paired muscles in the lower back, called erector spinae, which help hold up the spine, and gluteal muscles.
+• The extensor muscles are attached to back of the spine and enable actions like standing and lifting objects.
+These muscles include the large paired muscles in the lower back, called erector spinae, which help hold up the spine and the gluteal muscles.

-- The flexor muscles are attached to the front of the spine and enable flexing, bending forward, lifting, and arching the lower back.
+• The flexor muscles are attached to the front of the spine and enable bending forward, lifting, and arching the lower back.

 Back muscles, like any other muscle in the body, require adequate exercise to maintain strength and tone.

-While muscles like the gluteals (in the thighs) are used any time we walk or climb a step, deep back muscles and abdominal muscles are usually not actively engaged during everyday activity.
+While the leg and thigh are used everytime we walk or climb a step, the deep back muscles and abdominal muscles are usually not actively engaged during everyday activity.
 Unless muscles are specifically exercised, back muscles and abdominal muscles tend to weaken with age.

 See Back Exercises and Abdominal Exercise Recommendations

-Physical therapy and back exercises to treat back pain in the lower spine usually focus on strengthening the flexor, extensor and oblique muscles to help reinforce support of the spine and in turn, reducing low back pain and sometimes eliminating the need for surgery.
+Physical therapy and exercise for lower back pain usually focus on strengthening the flexor, extensor, and oblique muscles.
+This in turn helps reinforce support of the spine, thereby reducing low back pain.

 When the facet joints or certain other structures in the spine become injured or inflamed, the large back muscles can spasm and cause low back pain and marked limitation in motion.